Everyone has a dream they are putting off. How do you stop procrastinating?

 A series of studies conducted at the University of Georgia suggests that self-control is contagious.
 By hanging out with people who exhibit good self-control (or even thinking about someone with good self-control), you can improve your own self-discipline.

 In one of the studies, researchers asked 112 volunteers to write about a friend with good self-control or a friend with bad self-control.
 Later, they tested the same volunteers on their own self-control by tempting them with cookies.
 Those who wrote about friends with good self-control showed the greatest level of willpower.

 Lead author of the study, Michelle van Dellen, says that individuals do not have to share the same goal to be influenced positively by each other’s behavior.
 Influence crosses subject matter.
 For example, thinking about someone who demonstrates commitment by exercising regularly can make you more likely to stick to your career or financial goals even when self-control gets challenging.

 So, there you have it – the four steps needed to commit to your goal and get stuff done!

 Dedication is what separates the winners from the losers.
+It’s how you stop procrastinating now and forever.
 You need to commit to a singular goal and work until you achieve it.